 Been feeling introspective lately and there have been tiny stirrings of wanting to live a creative life.
 Must be the haze.

 What a weird year 2014 has been.
 I started out the year wide-eyed and optimistic – that my life would be a better version of what it has always been for years.
 I’ve set a few goals, planned a few trips and felt like a superhero.
 I’ve even set my 2014 reading goals to an ambitious 52 books before the year ends, because I was feeling brave and fancy, but well, we all know what happened to that.
 (I failed at 23 books only huhu).

-I’m not suggesting that you go into your life battles without at least a dagger because that’s naïve and idiotic, but I learned that being dynamic to life’s changes is far more rewarding than strictly following a life plan down to its tiniest bullet points.
+I’m not suggesting that you go into your life battles without at least an emotional dagger and shield because that’s naïve and idiotic, but I learned that being dynamic to life’s changes is far more rewarding than strictly following a life plan down to its tiniest bullet points.
 This is easier said than done of course, and I’m still struggling to separate what has happened to what is happening, and what could.
 I need to nail to my brain the idea that although much of my past will influence my future, the future isn’t guaranteed to mimic what happened yesterday, or what’s happening today, or anything at all.
 Plainly, the future is not guaranteed and you control what you can right now and fervently hope your efforts pay off tomorrow.